Binge review: Has Foxtel nailed it or not?

 You’ve got the streaming device staples; smartphones and tablets (iOS 12+ and Android 7+), and computers via a web browser (Chrome, Safari, Edge, and Firefox).
 Telstra TV, Apple TV, and select Android OS Smart TVs can download the Binge app too.
 Lastly, those who invested in the TV-smartifying Google Chromecast can cast directly from the app.

-That roster of devices will cover most Bingers’ device preferences, but I do most of my streaming via my PlayStation 4, which isn’t available at launch (though an app is in works).
+That roster of devices will cover most Bingers’ device preferences, but I do most of my streaming via my PlayStation 4, which isn’t available at launch (though an app is in the works).
 There’s also no support for Xbox One.
 That said, it is available on NVIDIA’s phenomenal 4K-upscaling Shield TV Pro (which might be your only option for streaming Binge in 4K).

 Not every option will give you the same experience, however, and for specific devices, the stream optimisation seems to be undercooked.